What is Academic Writing?

-What exactly makes your writing formal?
+What exactly makes a kind of writing “formal”?
 You might think you need to use complicated words, longer sentences, and complex grammar structures to impress the reader and sound academic and professional.
 But formal writing can be simple and plain (in fact, simplicity is a good thing).
 Just be sure to avoid the following characteristics of informal language:

-- Verb contractions: You find blog posts and resources or even newspaper articles these days that use “don’t” and “haven’t.”
-But in academic texts such contractions must be spelled out.
+You find blog posts and resources or even newspaper articles these days that use “don’t” and “haven’t.”
+But in academic texts, such contractions must be spelled out.
 This rule also applies to academic conversations, such as when you respond to reviewer comments in a rebuttal letter that directly addresses an editor and reviewers.

-- Conversational phrases: Since academic writing is generally impersonal, you should not use any expressions that include the reader as a conversation partner.
-First-person pronouns (“I” and “we”) can be used in research papers where appropriate, but never address the audience personally as “you.”
+Since academic writing is generally impersonal, you should not use any expressions that include the reader as a conversation partner.
+Be specific and concrete with your nouns, especially when it comes to research methods and findings.
+Avoid vague or subjective adjectives.
+First-person pronouns in research papers should generally be avoided but can be used where appropriate–but never address the audience personally as “you.”

 Your research article or academic paper needs to have a logical structure from beginning (title and abstract or introduction section) to end (discussion and conclusion), with clear sections and subheadings.
 It should contain all necessary but only relevant information.
 The reader should never have to ask “Why is this detail mentioned?” or “Did they forget to discuss why they used this method?”

-Within this overall structure, however, you also need to pay attention to consistency on the paragraph and on the sentence level.
+Within this overall structure, however, you also need to pay attention to consistency on the level of the paragraph and sentence.

 As an academic author, you have to present information clearly and as objectively as possible so that the reader can come to their own conclusions.